Movies

 Genre: drama, biography

-What's notable: A legendary fighter who has reached the peak of his career struggles not only with opponents in the ring but also with addictions and conflicting emotions.
-Winner of the Silver Lion for Best Director in 2025 (see our text).
-Starring Dwayne Johnson and Emily Blunt.
+What's notable: a legendary fighter who has reached the peak of his career battles not only opponents in the ring but also addictions and conflicting emotions.

 Genre: horror, sci-fi, drama

-What's notable: An ambitious scientist creates a living being, defying the laws of nature.
-Starring Oscar Isaac, Mia Goth, and Christoph Waltz.
+What's notable: an ambitious scientist creates a living creature, violating the laws of nature.

 Genre: drama, comedy

-What's notable: A former soldier robs diners, but his double life collapses after an encounter with a kind toy store employee.
-Starring Channing Tatum and Kirsten Dunst.
+What's notable: a former soldier robs diners, but his double life collapses after he encounters a sweet toy-store clerk.

-In Your Dreams — November 14 (dir.
-Alexander Wu / Netflix)
+In Your Dreams — 14 November (dir.
+Alex Woo / Netflix)

 Genre: cartoon, musical, adventure

-What's notable: A brother and sister venture into the world of dreams to ask the Lord of Sleep for the perfect family.
+What's notable: a brother and sister travel into the world of dreams to ask the Lord of Sleep for the perfect family.

 Genre: drama

-What's notable: A young Jean-Luc Godard makes his first film, overcoming creative and financial obstacles.
+What's notable: a young Jean-Luc Godard shoots his first film, overcoming creative and financial obstacles.

 Genre: horror